-After the fires abated and disaster services weren’t as urgent, Lau-Ino volunteered in a few other capacities and in July she became a Western Los Angeles Chapter coordinator for Sound the Alarm, a Red Cross program that provides free smoke alarms to families in need.
-Naturally an organized person with a background in project management, she has already coordinated 60 home visits to install free smoke alarms!
+After the fires abated and disaster services weren’t as urgent, Lau-Ino volunteered in a few other capacities.
+In July, she became the Western Los Angeles Chapter coordinator for the Sound the Alarm home fire safety campaign—Red Cross program that provides free smoke alarms to vulnerable communities.
+Naturally organized and with a background in project management, she has already coordinated 60 home visits to install free smoke alarms.

 About the American Red Cross: